cwi-dis/cwipc_test/Samples/readme.md

 Let's presume we want to create a dataset of loot, compressed at various levels of detail.

 Get a copy of the original 8i loot ply files, and put it in a folder `loot` next to the toplevel `cwipc_test` folder.
+The original 8i datasets can be found at <https://jpeg.org/plenodb/pc/8ilabs/>.

 First we need to determine the parameters for converting loot to our coordinate system and scale: